 So, without any literary references whatsoever, I’ll talk about static analyzers.
 More specifically, I’ll talk about how you should analyze them to determine fitness for your purpose.

 Before I dive into that, however, let’s do a quick refresher on the definition of static analyzer.
-This stack overflow question nails it pretty well, right at the beginning of the accepted answer.
+Here is a definition found on a stackoverflow now deleted answer:

 Analyzing code without executing it.
 Generally used to find bugs or ensure conformance to coding guidelines.